 The school nurse conducts a weight and height measurement for each student annually.
-Vision screening tests, dental screenings and/or hearing tests are given annually or upon request.
-Parents are notified of any suspected concerns.
-These screenings are not to replace regular medical and dental checkups by family physicians.
-Fifth grade students participate in Scoliosis screening.
+Vision screening tests, dental inspections and hearing tests are also given.
+Parents will be notified if problems are found as a result of any screening test.
+These inspections are not to replace medical and dental checkups.